Online course tips

 The perfect course structure guides your participants through your online course in a simple, exciting and goal-oriented way.
 At this point, we assume that you already know the topic of your course and who it is aimed at.
 Clearly defining your target group is important so that you can address them directly.
 If you need a little help with this, feel free to click through our blog.
 You'll find lots of interesting articles about creating your online course here.

-But now to your course structure! 🚀
+But now let's talk about your course structure!

 1. what scope should your online course have?